aj4ayushjain/aj4ayushjain.github.io/_posts/2019-08-25-GSOC-final-submission.markdown

-[Contact me](mailto:aj4ayushjain@gmail.com) if you have any queries regarding GSOC, debian package or want to share or discuss sonething open to all.
+[Contact me](mailto:aj4ayushjain@gmail.com) if you have any queries regarding GSOC project ,or how i am trying to get the  debian package done  or want to share or discuss something always open to all Just ping me up.

 Thanks AboutCode mentors for providing such a great experience and opportunity to  learn.